oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-speech/ai-speech-sdk/ai-speech-sdk.md

 ## **Task 2:** Prerequisites and Setup for Python

 Please follow the steps in the order described.
-Before you go any further, make sure you have Python 3.x version and that it’s available from your command line.
+Before you go any further, make sure you have Python 3.x installed and that it’s available from your command line.
 You can check this by simply running:
 ```
 <copy>python --version</copy>
 ```